GeotrekCE/Geotrek-admin/docs/installation-and-configuration/upgrade.rst

   Starting from version 2.113.0, Geotrek now requires pgRouting.
 Please follow these steps before updating.

-If you use Ubuntu Bionic 18.04 on your database host (on same or external Geotrek-admin host), you can follow the instructions below :ref:`Install pgrouting bionic`.
+If you use Ubuntu Bionic 18.04 on your database host (on same or external Geotrek-admin host), you can follow the instructions :ref:`Install PgRouting on Ubuntu Bionic section <install-pgrouting-bionic>`.

 .. md-tab-set::
     :name: upgrade-fromgta-tabs